FOdeks/aws-etl-tf-python-project/README.md

 ```shell
 terraform destroy
 ```
-Note: If S3 bucket creation is taking more time, then it is becuase I might have tried that bucket name while testing, increase the project_name=netflix (in locals.tf) to next version (example netflixv1).
+Note: If the S3 bucket creation is taking more time, then it is becuase I might have tried that bucket name while testing, increase the project_name=netflix (in locals.tf) to next version (example netflixv1).

 Happy learning 🤗